 2. Treating reflux

-Even though it is an acidic food, apple cider vinegar helps balance the pH of the stomach, fighting reflux symptoms such as heartburn and bloating.
+Even though it is an acidic food, apple cider vinegar helps regulate pH within the stomach, which helps to prevent reflux symptoms such as heartburn and bloating.

 3. Helping control diabetes

-Some studies have shown that apple cider vinegar helps control diabetes because it's composed of fibers that help decrease the absorption of carbohydrates, and consequently, help control blood sugar spikes after meals.
+Some studies have shown that apple cider vinegar can help with the management of diabetes.
+It contains fibers that reduce the absorption of carbohydrates during digestion, which help to control spikes in blood sugar after meals.

-In addition, some studies have reported that apple cider vinegar can also help improve insulin action and reduce the production of glucose in the liver, which also helps to control diabetes.
+In addition, some studies have reported that apple cider vinegar can also help boost insulin action and reduce the production of glucose in the liver, which also contribute to the management of diabetes.
 For apple cider vinegar to have that effect, however, it needs to be part of a healthy, balanced diet, and medical treatment needs to be continued.

 4. Improving digestion

-Thanks to it's rich composition in fibers and acids, such as acetic acid and chlorogenic acid, apple cider vinegar greatly helps with food digestion.
-Therefore, apple cider vinegar can be used to help relieve digestive problems, protect the stomach, improve digestion and decrease bloating after eating.
+Apple cider vinegar is rich in fibers and acids, such as acetic acid and chlorogenic acid, which can significantly aid with digestion.
+Apple cider vinegar can be used to help relieve digestive problems, protect the stomach, improve digestion and decrease bloating after eating.

 5. Protecting against cardiovascular diseases

-Due to its anti-oxidant and anti-inflammatory properties, apple cider vinegar is capable of preventing fat deposits in the walls of the arteries, and so it helps reduce the risk of cardiovascular diseases, such as atherosclerosis.
+Due to its anti-oxidant and anti-inflammatory properties, apple cider vinegar is capable of preventing fat from depositing along arterial walls.
+Therefore it can help reduce the risk of cardiovascular diseases, such as atherosclerosis.

-In addition, apple cider vinegar can also help reduce bad cholesterol (LDL) and triglycerides, as well as control blood pressure, which means it reduces the risk of having a stroke and a heart attack.
+In addition, apple cider vinegar can also help reduce bad cholesterol (LDL) and triglycerides, as well as control blood pressure, which reduces the risk of having a stroke and a heart attack.

 6. Protecting the liver

-Apple cider vinegar is rich in a veriety of acids, including gallic, lactic, malic, and citric acid, which act directly on the liver and improve its function.
+Apple cider vinegar is rich in a veriety of acids, including gallic, lactic, malic, and citric acid.
+These act directly on the liver to improve its function.
 These acids also help to reduce fat storage in the liver, and consequently, prevent the development of fatty liver disease.

 7. Preventing yeast and bacterial infections

-Some scientific studies show that apple cider vinegar has antimicrobial properties capable of decreasing the proliferation of some microorganisms that are naturally present in the body, but that can cause infections when present in higher concentration, such as Candida albicans, E. coli or Staphylococcus aureus.
-These yeasts and bacteria are linked to urinary tract infections, gastrointestinal infections, and skin infections.
+Some scientific studies show that apple cider vinegar has antimicrobial properties capable of decreasing the overgrowth of some microorganisms that are naturally present in the body, such as Candida albicans, E. coli or Staphylococcus aureus.
+These fungal cells and bacteria can over-grow and cause infection, like urinary tract infections, gastrointestinal infections, and skin infections.

 The polyphenols present in apple cider vinegar have potent antioxidant properties that help fight free radicals, improving skin quality and slowing down aging.